Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 !!! danger "Upcoming Feature"

     This feature is not used for the current campaign.

-Each weapon now has a Mastery property, as shown in the weapon tables above.
+Each weapon now has a Mastery property, as shown in the weapon tables.
 That property is usable only by a character who has a feature, such as Weapon Mastery, that unlocks the property for the character.

 If a game feature lets you replace a weapon’s Mastery property with another one, that weapon must meet any prerequisite specified for the new property.